aiWORKOUTgenerator/fitcopilot-theme/src/features/Homepage/Training/README.md

 # Training Component

 The Training component is a feature component that displays training programs information on the homepage.
-It supports multiple theme variants through a structured directory organization.
+It supports multiple theme variants through a comprehensive token-based design system and structured directory organization.

 ## Directory Structure